bw0rth/pync/docs/source/usage/client-server.rst

    pync <-- connect <-- client

-Once a connection has been established, any data read from stdin gets sent over the connection and any data received from the connection gets written to stdout:
+Once a connection has been established, any data read from stdin gets sent to the connection and any data received from the connection gets written to stdout: